tucats/ego/LANGUAGE.md

     x := addem(a, 3.8)
     fmt.Println("The sum is ", x)

 In this example, the function `addem` is created.
 It accepts two parameters; each is of type float in this example.
-The parameter values actually passed in by the caller will be stored in local variabels v1 and v2.
+The parameter values actually passed in by the caller will be stored in local variables v1 and v2.
 The function defintiion also indicates that the result of the function will also be a float value.

 Parameter types and return type cause type _coercion_ to occur, where values are converted to the required type if they are not already the right value type.
 For example,